 The crew were released, and the car returned to its owner.
 Later, following a claim, some of the equipment was returned.
 Regretfully however, not the transmitter.

-EST managed 54 consecutive weeks on the air.
-Then, one Sunday in 1984, came the big raid.
+Then, on Sunday the 8th April 1984, came the big raid.
 We were broadcasting from the upstairs room of a pub that was temporarily closed.
 Suddenly, Police with a Search Warrant came banging on the door.
 Thanks to careful pre-planning; the use of ropes; and more than a little cunning, Albert Hall escaped by climbing over a wall, with the transmitter.
 He took it across the local park to a waiting helper (Sally Slapcabbage) who had heard the station suddenly go silent, before returning to the scene while Dave Cooper was being interviewed.
 “Accidentally on purpose” Albert allowed himself to be “caught” with a nicely labelled dummy transmitter (no more than a small metal box with a bunch of wires poking out of it) supplied by a sympathetic listener in a nearby property (who later became the operator of Crystal Radio on Short Wave).

 Stubbornly refusing to allow the Authorities to ‘steal’ money off him with a fine, Albert later weakened and paid it, which is something he has always regretted.
 Had he continued to play his cards right, EST would have blown a big hole through the Court case, with all charges being dismissed.